Hierarchical Causal Models: Identification and Estimation

 $\textrm{Bern}(\mu)$ is the Bernoulli distribution with mean $\mu$.

-We observe $\{z_i, \{a_{ij}, y_{ij}\}_{j=1}^m\}_{i=1}^n$ for increasing numbers of units and subunits, and where the number of units equals the number of subunits in each. \Cref{fig:interfere_sim} compares the \textsc{confounder \& interference} estimator with the \textsc{confounder} estimator from \Cref{sec:confounder_id}, as well as the aggregated linear regression estimator discussed in \Cref{sec:confounder_id}.
+We observe $\{z_i, \{a_{ij}, y_{ij}\}_{j=1}^m\}_{i=1}^n$ for increasing numbers of units and subunits, and where the number of units equals the number of subunits in each. \Cref{fig:interfere_sim} compares the \textsc{unit confounder \& unit interference} estimator with the \textsc{unit confounder} estimator from \Cref{sec:confounder_id}, as well as the aggregated linear regression estimator discussed in \Cref{sec:confounder_id}.
 The linear regression estimator does not account for confounding or interference.
-The \textsc{confounder} estimator does not account for interference, and we can see its error grow as interference increases.
-Regardless of the level of interference, the \textsc{confounder \& interference} estimator converges to the true effect with increasing data.
+The \textsc{unit confounder} estimator does not account for interference, and we can see its error grow as interference increases.
+Said another way, fixed-effect models fail with interference.
+But regardless of the level of interference, the \textsc{unit confounder \& unit interference} estimator converges to the true effect with increasing data.
+As we increase the number of subunits per unit, the bias at low $N$ decreases (\Cref{fig:interfere_converge_sim_mfrac})~\citep[Appendix B]{Rainforth2018-qp}.